sergiosolorzano/TalkomicApp-Unity/README.md

 ## Watch The [Trailer🎬](https://tapgaze.com/blog/podcast-to-image-slider/#podcast-trailer)
 <video src="https://github.com/sergiosolorzano/TalkomicApp-Unity/assets/24430655/42b56411-96ba-4df4-813a-738dcd5097ca" controls="controls" playsinline="playsinline">
       </video>

+## Project Motivation
+I am new to AI, keen to tinker and learn !💥 The project provides a good starting point to test the ability of AI models to help audio media augment its reach.

 ## Proof of Concept Results: Talkomic App Prototype - "<i>A chat</i> into a <i>Images</i>"
 Special thanks to Jason Gauci co-host at [Programming Throwdown](https://www.programmingthrowdown.com/) podcast [whose idea shared on the podcast](https://youtu.be/4FSG_SMNeuY?si=n9ShykYL7_IldcxS&t=2095) served as inspiration for this prototype.